Inverse moment of the $B$-meson quasi distribution amplitude: Matching relation in LaMET and velocity RGE

 \section{Matching relation in LaMET and velocity RGE}

 In LaMET, light-cone and equal-time (``quasi'') quantities can be linked by a matching relation, with a perturbatively calculable hard function.
 When $v_3\to \infty$, the equal-time matrix element that defines the IM of quasi-DA will become a light-cone matrix element, it indicates that under large Lorentz boost, $\widetilde{\lambda}_B(v_3,\mu)\to \lambda_B(\mu)$.
 With the spirit of LaMET, one can expect the IR physics of $\widetilde{\lambda}_B(v_3,\mu)$ and $\lambda_B(\mu)$ are the same and there is a matching formula between IMs.
 Since the IMs have no dependence on $\omega$, a naive expectation for the matching relation is a multiplication instead of a convolution, i.e.,

 where $C(v_3, \mu_Q, \mu_L)$ is the hard coefficient, which can be expanded in series of $\alpha_s$ as $\mu_Q$ and $\mu_L$ are the scales that define the IMs of quasi and light-cone DAs, respectively.
 We note that, a very similar multiplication-type matching relation was introduced in~\cite{Pilipp:2007sb}, which connects the IMs of LCDAs defined in HQET and full QCD; it can also be reproduced from the convolution-type matching between the LCDAs defined in QCD and HQET~\cite{Ishaq:2019dst,Zhao:2019elu}.
 Another example is the matching of IMs of quasi-PDF and the normal PDF.
-One can start with the convolution-type matching relation for quasi and normal PDFs and derive the matching relation for their IMs.
-In the large $P_3$ limit, for quasi-PDF $\widetilde{f}$ and normal PDF $f$, we have~\cite{Ji:2013dva}
+One can start with the convolution-type matching relation for quasi PDF $\widetilde{f}$ and normal PDF $f$, then derive the matching relation for their IMs, which reads